ajithkumar9754/itinerary-java8-springboot-docker-liquibase-security/README.md

 -------------------------------------------Technology stack used-------------------------------------------------

-Java 8
+1. Java 8
-Springboot  for Microservices
+2. Springboot  for Microservices
-Spring Security for secured Endpoints - Enabled spring security and used inline memory authentication . refer WebSecurityConfig.java for details
+3. Spring Security for secured Endpoints - Enabled spring security and used inline memory authentication . refer WebSecurityConfig.java for details

-Swagger library for API documentation - Did some customisation on top of default configurations of swagger, Please refer SwaggerConfig.java for details
+4. Swagger library for API documentation - Did some customisation on top of default configurations of swagger, Please refer SwaggerConfig.java for details

-SpringSlueth for distributed tracing Log will be consisting of TraceI and SpanId to track application logs which might be in different machines
+5. SpringSlueth for distributed tracing , Log information will be consisting of TraceId and SpanId to track application logs which are in different machines

-Eureka for service registry and discovery - Centralised registry for all the services. all the services will be  attached to Eureka server as a client
+6. Eureka for service registry and discovery - Centralised registry for all the services. all the services will be  attached to Eureka server as a client

-Zulu gateway for API gateway will route all the incoming request to corresponding backend services
+7. Zulu gateway for API gateway will route all the incoming request to corresponding backend services

-Docker for containerisation , create images for each components and used docker compose to manage all the docker containers . refer docker-compose.yml for details
+8. Docker for containerisation , create images for each components and used docker compose to manage all the docker containers . refer docker-compose.yml for details

-Apache maven-3.6.0 -For build application
+9. Apache maven-3.6.0 -For build application

-MySql database : MySQL  used as the database for the application.
-Used mysql docker images to configure database
+10. MySql database : MySQL  used as the database for the application.
+Used mysql docker images to create database server

-Liquibase library to manage database management, like database and table creation based on the liquibase configuration files.
+11. Liquibase library to manage database management, like database and table creation based on the liquibase configuration files.
 Enabled liquibase for springboot.
 Please refer liquibase folder in itinerary-management-service for the implementation details.

-FeignClient - is used for micro-service to micro-service communication(INFORMATION-SERVICE	 --> ITINERARY-MANAGEMENT-SERVICE service calls)
+12. FeignClient - is used for micro-service to micro-service communication(INFORMATION-SERVICE	 --> ITINERARY-MANAGEMENT-SERVICE service calls)

 -------------------------------------------VERIFY Service-------------------------------------------------